microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 ```
 The compiler hash is `f5d02a6542664cfbd4a38db478133cbb1a18f315`.

-#### Comparing the ABI hash entries
+#### ABI Hash entry comparison

-Check for differences in each ABI entry between the two packages.
-A entry represents a piece of information needed to compute the final hash.
+Compare ABI entries for each package.
+A entry represents a piece of information that contributes to the final hash.
 ```
 [DEBUG] <abientries for zlib:x86-windows>
 [DEBUG]   0001-Prevent-invalid-inclusions-when-HAVE_-is-set-to-0.patch|750b9542cb55e6328cca01d3ca997f1373b9530afa95e04213168676936e7bfa